bitnami/charts/bitnami/mariadb-galera/README.md

 ### To 2.0.0

-In this version the bootstraping was improved.
+In this version the bootstrapping was improved.
 Now it is possible to indicate a node where to bootstrap from, and force the parameter `safe_to_bootstrap`.
 This allows to handle situations where the cluster was not cleanly stopped.
 It should be safe to upgrade from v1 of the chart, but it is wise to create always a backup before performing operations where there is a risk of data loss.

 ### To 1.0.0